History

 What’s wrong with CMake exported targets?

-CMake exported targets provide a richly featured mechanism for describing packages as a set of individual components, along with the necessary details for consuming each individual component.
-This generally works well… for CMake.
-The biggest problem with this system is not any internal flaw in the system, but the fact that it relies on the CMake language.
+However, the biggest problem by far is not any internal flaw in the system, but the fact that it relies on the CMake language.
 Consumers have to parse not only CMake syntax, but in some cases need to cope with CMake generator expressions.
 Moreover, packages have access to the entire CMake language, which is Turing complete and capable of executing external processes.
 It would be exceptionally difficult for non-CMake tools to consume CMake package specifications without effectively reimplementing most or all of CMake itself.
 Clearly, this is not practical.

 Even so, certain tasks that should be easy, such as handling transitive dependencies or specifying version compatibility, are difficult and may require hand-writing code.
 While there is plenty of room for improvement without leaving the CMake ecosystem, CPS offers similar room for growth while also opening up package distribution to a wider audience of consumers.